Success Isn't One-Size-Fits-All. And That's Okay

 “So…what happened?
 He worked for nothing?” the cashier asked me.

 “Well, maybe that was his success.
-Cleaning things for kids to study.
+Cleaning rooms for kids to study.
 That was what he enjoyed,” I told her.

 “Nah, nah, nah,” she said while she leaned back, stretching her arms behind her head, “I want to be doing nothing.”